 Platform

-New Queue enables the use of many new features, such as new transformations, a dynamic back-end size, 24-hour job limit, execution of configuration rows in parallel, etc.
+The new queue introduces many features, such as new transformations, a dynamic backend size, 24-hour job limit, and execution of configuration rows in parallel, among many others.

-The Queue is a group of services that run jobs in Keboola Connection.
-New Queue (Queue v2) is a replacement for the job execution and orchestration system (including notifications and a scheduler).
-It was designed back in 2011.
-The primary goal of the new queue is to implement essential technical changes.
-Thus, it is conceptually the same as the old one and, in general, the changes will not be noticeable by end users, especially since there are very few changes to the UI.
-However, New Queue has a different API, so external integrations have to be modified.
-From an end user’s perspective, there is very little difference.
+Queue is a group of services that run jobs in Keboola Connection.
+The new queue (Queue v2) implements essential technical changes to our original job execution and orchestration system (including notifications and a scheduler), which was designed back in 2011.
+The new queue stays conceptually the same as the old one, and since only very few changes were made to the UI, our end users won't notice anything.
+However, the new queue has a different API, so external integrations have to be modified.

-The redesign of the queue allowed us to implement various features, which would be impossible in the old design:
+The redesign of the queue allowed us to implement various features:

 • Parallel config rows execution

-• Dynamic backend size for Snowflake - choose larger warehouse for a job when needed
+• Dynamic backend size for Snowflake—making it possible to choose a larger warehouse for your job when needed

-• Versioning and trash bin for Orchestrator configurations
+• Versioning and a trash bin for Orchestrator configurations

 • Jobs can now run longer than 24 hours